Meth Mouth and Dental Health; If You Have Meth Mouth You Should Seek Treatment Asap.

 Don't use meth

-Keep your smile, sanity, physical health and self respect.
+Keep your smile, sanity, physical health, and self-respect.
 Don't use meth.
-One try is not worth the damage it can cause to you life, or those that love you.
+One try is not worth the damage it can cause to your life, or those that love you.

 © 2013 Rebecca